The history of “The Fifth Discipline: The Art and Practice of Learning Organizations”

 But many who read his works, begin to appreciate the anti-thesis of this work.

-The five disciplines of this work represent an anti-thesis to most concepts of management as we know it.
+The five disciplines of the work represent anti-thesis to most concepts of management as we know it.

 However for us to appreciate the anti-thesis, we need to appreciate where did most concepts of management come from.